bradbergeron-us/dotfiles/README.md

 ###First Time Setup See -> [Setup Guide](https://github.com/bradbergeron-us/dotfiles/blob/master/setup.md)
 > Rakefile installs all dependencies [Homebrew, rbenv, pow, npm, prezto fork etc.]
-> Great if you are starting from scratch but my preferred method of installation is below
+> Great if you are starting from scratch and have nothing installed the rake tasks can automate that process.

-### Idempotent install script
+### My Preferred method is the Idempotent install script
 > Installs Symlinks
 After cloning this repo, run `install` to automatically set up the development environment.
 Note that the install script is idempotent: it can safely be run multiple times.

-Dotfiles uses [Dotbot](https://github.com/anishathalye/dotbot) for installation.
+This Dotfiles Repository uses [Dotbot](https://github.com/anishathalye/dotbot) for installation.

+After Switching over to dotbot from the complicated Rakefile that is not optimized to be re-used like [Dotbot](https://github.com/anishathalye/dotbot) and that has helped me keep both of my Macs in sync without much irritation; aside from dealing with YAML files... for that reason I may rewrite the script in JSON when I have time.
+But I love being in sync with my custom settings wherever I am with this Provisioning script.

 Making Local Customizations
 ---------------------------